doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 executeQuery()
 ~~~~~~~~~~~~~~

-Creates a prepared statement for the given sql and passes the
+Creates a prepared statement for the given SQL and passes the
 parameters to the execute method, then returning the statement:

 .. code-block:: php